-Alternative 1: Rebuild the Existing Webster Substation with transformers
+Alternative 1: Rebuild the Existing Webster Substation with two 44.8 MVA transformers

-Remove the three existing bulk transformers from Webster Substation and replace them with transformers.
+Remove the three existing bulk transformers from Webster Substation and replace them with two 115 - 34.5 kV, 44.8 MVA transformers.
 Upgrade the 34.5 kV bus work in order to facilitate the new transformer installation and change out the OCB's in place.
 Replace electromechanical relays in existing control house.

-- Addresses obsolescence and loading issues at Webster Substation.
+Addresses obsolescence and loading issues at Webster Substation.